 Though generally a temporary hair loss condition, it can cause permanent baldness in the affected areas if the cause is not removed and the follicles allowed to recover.
 Hair growth in mild cases where the follicle has not been destroyed, should return to normal when the hair is worn naturally for a few months.
 In these cases as well as if the hairloss is more significant though, again, as long as the follicle is still functioning, Traction Alopecia Treatment

 .
 As a result, the body shuts down normal hair production to varying degrees and in any number of hair-bearing areas.
 It can be temporary or on-going, or may recur, and affects men, women and children.
 Whether the bald patches are as small as a coin or encompass the whole scalp, its precise cause has not yet been established but it can be triggered by a sudden shock or trauma, though a number of other factors are also thought to contribute to its onset, including allergies and a genetic propensity.

-The scalp only, mildest form – for which Alopecia Areata Treatment is possible - is known as Alopecia Areata, as is the group of conditions as a whole.
+is often possible - is known as Alopecia Areata, as is the group of conditions as a whole.
 This group encompasses more severe forms of autoimmune alopecia

 Frequent misuse of 'alopecia'

 .
 This term simply means 'hair loss' though it has also been co-opted as shorthand for Alopecia Areata in all its forms.
 This is why it is extremely important to clarify which hair loss condition